-Duct Sealing- Duct sealing of ducts outside the thermal boundary shall occur on all weatherized homes where physically accessible.
+Duct Sealing- Duct sealing of ducts outside the thermal boundary shall occur on all weatherized homes where physically accessible as deemed necessary by diagnostic testing (pressure pan testing, target of 1 pascal or less) and cost effective.

 Thermal Boundaries - Thermal boundaries shall be aligned and in contact with the building envelope.
 Insulation levels shall be increased to the Kansas SWS Field Guide recommended levels if structurally allowable and audit approved.